dmoellenbeck/C4EAssets/user-org-roles-details-service/README.md

 # user-org-roles-details-service

+# Why???
+Typically in large organizations, we have seen that the process to get on-boarded to the Anypoint platform happens via a front end/form/web-site.
+This front-end typically gathers details about business org name that needs to be created, external group map names for the roles etc..
+In order to provide personalized service to an existing user based on their username/profile or a for a new user to find out if his/her business-org has already been on-boarded and if so, find out what are the external group names for each of the roles, there is a need for a service that leverages the Anypoint platform apis and returns that information.
+This service does exactly that.

 This service has two endpoints:

-* To return the business organizations that the user is part of and the roles that the user is assigned to within each business org
+# To return the business organizations that the user is part of and the roles that the user is assigned to within each business org

-Sample Request
+#Sample Request

 ```